oatkiller/harmony-collections/README.md

 * __delete__ `set.delete(value)`.
 Removes value from the Set if found.
 Returns true.
 * __values__ `set.values()`.
 Return array of contained values.
 * __iterate__ `set.iterate(callback, context)`.
 Loop through the Set executing callback with the signature `callback.call(context || null, value, index)`.

-# TODO

-* Check up on iteration semantics for ES6 as they stand now.